Rethinking The Uniformity Metric in Self-Supervised Learning: Background

 \subsection{Self-Supervised Representation Learning}

-A common practice of self-supervised learning is to maximize the similarity of representations obtained from different augmentations of one sample.
-Specifically, given a set of data samples $\{\m x_1, \m x_2, ..., \m x_n\}$, the Siamese network~\citep{Hadsell2006DimensionalityRB} takes as input two randomly augmented views $\m x^a_i$ and $\m x^b_i$ from a input sample $\m x_i$.
-Then the two views are processed by an encoder network $f$ consisting of a backbone (e.g., ResNet~\citep{He2016DeepRL}) and a projection MLP head~\citep{Chen2020ASF}, denoted as $g$.
-To enforce invariability to representations of the two views $\m z^a_i \triangleq g(f(\m x^a_i))$ and $\m z^b_i \triangleq g(f(\m x^b_i))$, a natural solution is to maximize the cosine similarity between the representations of two views, and mean square error~(MSE) is a widely used loss function to align their $\ell_2$-normalized representations on the unit hypersphere:
+Self-supervised learning leverages the idea that similar samples should have similar representations that are invariant to unnecessary details \citep{Wang2020UnderstandingCR}.
+For instance, the Siamese network~\citep{Hadsell2006DimensionalityRB} takes as input positive pairs $(\m x^a, \m x^b)$, often obtained by taking two augmented views of the same sample $\m x$.
+These positive pairs are then processed by an encoder network $f$ consisting of a backbone (e.g., ResNet~\citep{He2016DeepRL}) and a projection MLP head~\citep{Chen2020ASF}, yielding representations $(\m z^a = f(\m x^a), \m z^b = f(\m x^b)$\footnote{For simplicity, we also refer to $(\m z^a, \m z^b)$ as positive pairs.}.
+To enforce invariance, a natural approach is to minimize the following alignment loss, defined as the expected distance between positive pairs: